Operating Readiness Services

 Risk handled

-Helps sequence tools, vendors, and engineering choices after the business model is clear enough to govern them.
+Helps sequence tools, vendors, and engineering choices after the business rules are clear enough to govern them.

 When Hadto is the right first move